KevinYihangXu/simopt/docs/AmusementParkQueues.rst

     * Default: 480

-* erlang_shape: The shape parameter of the Erlang distribution for attraction duration.
+* erlang_shape: The shape parameter of the Erlang distribution for each attraction duration.

-    Default: 2
+    Default: [2, 2, 2, 2, 2, 2, 2]

-* erlang_rate: The rate parameter of the Erlang distribution for attraction duration.
+* erlang_rate: The rate parameter of the Erlang distribution for each attraction duration.

-        Default: 9
+        Default: [9, 9, 9, 9, 9, 9, 9]

 * depart_probabilities: The probability that a tourist will depart the park after visiting an attraction.